Voltage Problems in Older Riga Buildings and How They Damage Electronics

 - Burning smell — damaged power supply components can emit a characteristic odour.

-- Relay clicking — if your stabiliser or UPS constantly clicks whilst switching modes, the voltage is fluctuating.
+- Relay clicking — if your stabiliser constantly clicks whilst switching modes, the voltage is fluctuating.

 Protecting Your Electronics